Klarman Hall

 Nic Vigilante

-Nic is a current PhD student in Music & Sound Studies, where their ethnographic research revolves around questions of music, sound, performance, and unreality.
-Trained primarily as an ethnomusicologist, Nic draws from anthropology, sound studies, media studies, Asian American studies, and queer of color performance studies to investigate the performative and affective aspects of spaces outside of “real life.”
-Their three main areas of focus are queer Asian American nightlife in Los Angeles; music in virtual worlds; and the role of sound and music in e-sports.
+Nic Vigilante is a PhD Candidate in Music & Sound Studies and Feminist, Gender & Sexuality Studies at Cornell University, where their ethnographic research revolves around questions of performance, virtuality, liveness, and queer Asian American aesthetics.
+Nic works across ethnomusicology, Asian American studies, gender studies, media studies, performance studies, and the digital humanities to study the performative and affective aspects of spaces outside of “real life.”
+Their three main areas of focus are queer Asian American nightlife in Los Angeles; music in virtual worlds; and the role of sound and music in esports.

 /nic-vigilante